3 Days in Bilbao: First-Time Itinerary

 Transit Note

-This is the day where your hotel base matters most.
-If you chose well from the where to stay in Bilbao guide, the whole art-and-river day should feel smooth rather than back-and-forth.
+This is the day when your hotel location matters most.
+If you followed the advice in the where to stay in Bilbao guide, getting around should feel straightforward and efficient.

 Backup Plan

-If the weather turns or tickets change, use the best things to do in Bilbao guide to swap in a lighter cultural block and keep the day river-oriented.
+If weather or ticket availability changes your plans, use the best things to do in Bilbao guide to substitute another cultural stop while keeping the day centered around the river.

-Day 3: Market, Viewpoint, and a Slower Finish
+Day 3: Ribera Market, Viewpoint, and a Slower Finish

-The final day should feel different from museum day.
-Use it for food, views, neighborhood wandering, and a flexible ending that does not turn departure into a scramble.
+Your final day should feel different from museum day.
+Focus on food, views, neighborhood exploration, and a flexible ending that does not turn departure into a rush.

 Morning